By Jennifer Swink | Celebrity Skin

-4 Diets that Promote Healthy Skin
+4 Diets for Healthy Skin

 The Mediterranean Diet